godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_canvasitem_shader.rst

 Interacting with shaders from code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can change uniforms from code using the function ``set_shader_param`` which is called on the nodes material resource.
-With a sprite node, the following code can be used to set the ``blue`` uniform.
+You can change uniforms from code using the function ``set_shader_param()`` which is called on the node's material resource.
+With a Sprite node, the following code can be used to set the ``blue`` uniform.

 ::